GustavoJST/kube-botblocker/deploy/charts/kube-botblocker-operator/README.md

 ## Installing

-There are two ways to install and manage the kube-botblocker helm chart:
+There are two ways to install and manage the kube-botblocker Helm chart:

 1. Recommended:
-    Install the kube-botblocker CRDs chart separately and then install this helm chart.
+    Install the kube-botblocker CRDs chart separately and then install this Helm chart.
 When this chart is uninstalled, the CRDs will remain as long as the CRDs chart is not uninstalled, preventing data loss.

     ```bash
     helm repo add kube-botblocker https://gustavojst.github.io/kube-botblocker